johnvanleeuwen/HOL-IntroToWindowsAzureVirtualMachines/HOL.md

 	_Creating VM for IIS Web Farm_

-	> **Note:** It might take a few minutes for the VM to appear in the Virtual Machines list.
+	> **Note:** It will take from 8 to 10 minutes for the Virtual Machine to complete the provisioning process.

 1. You will now add the second VM for the IIS Load Balancing.
 In the portal, select **New | Virtual Machine | From Gallery**.